kreshuklab/predoc-course-2021/README.md

 ## :exclamation: Conda Environment :exclamation:
 If you want to use conda environments for any of the stages of this practical you have a few options depending on your familiarity level.
-1. You know what a Conda environment is and are happy using them, go ahead no need to read more!!!
+1. You know what a Conda environment is and want to make yout own, go ahead no need to read more!!!
 2. You sort of know what a Conda environment is and want to install and set up your own.
 Hats off to you, give it a go its not that scary :ghost: :ghost:.
-I advise installing [mininforge](https://github.com/conda-forge/miniforge) you cane follow the instructions on their github and ask if you need help.
+I advise installing [mininforge](https://github.com/conda-forge/miniforge) you can follow the instructions on their github and ask if you need help.
 3. What is a Conda???
 Isn't that a type of snake :snake:?
 Fear not I have set up some conda environments for you that you can use without installing anything by following the instructions below.
   - For this to work you need to be logged into one of the VMs through [Jupyterhub](https://jupyterhub.embl.de/hub/spawn) or [BARD](https://bard.embl.de/).
 If you decide to use Jupyterhub then I recommend the `Image Analysis: Special Purpose Desktops`.
   - Open a terminal, you should be in your home folder e.g. /home/username.